If length equals impact, how many pages should a resume be?

 There are three additional scenarios when your resume length is likely to exceed two pages:

 If you are looking for a job in academia or the sciences, your academic CV or resume should be more than two pages long.
-In fact, your CV could be up to 15 pages!
+In fact, your resume could be up to 15 pages!

 If you're applying for a job with the US federal government, your federal resume might be 3 to 7 pages long in order to fit all the required information.
 Expert tip: Most federal resumes shouldn't exceed 4 pages.